 All test results - performance report, log file, trade list, chart - are stored in the Log folder.
 If the folder is cluttered with too many old log files and chart images, every 60 days a dialog will pop up and propose to automatically delete files that are older than 30 days.
 The minimum number of days can be set up in the Zorro.ini configuration file.

 The test simulates a real broker account with a given leverage, spread, rollover, commission, and other asset parameters.
 By default, a microlot account with 100:1 leverage is simulated.
-If your account is very different, download your actual account data from the broker as described under data import.
+If your account is very different, get your actual account data from the broker API as described under Download, or enter it manually.
 Simulated slippage, spread, rollover, commission, or pip cost can alternatively be set up in the script.
 If the NFA flag is set, either directly in the script or through the NFA parameter of the selected account, the simulation runs in NFA mode.

 The test is not a real historical simulation.
 It rather simulates trades as if they were entered today, but with a historical price curve.
 For a real historical simulation, the spread, pip costs, rollovers and other asset and account parameters had to be changed during the simulation according to their historical values.
 This can indeed be done by script, but is normally not recommended for strategy testing because it would add artifacts to the results.

 The test runs through one or many sample cycles, either with the full historical price data set, or with out-of-sample subsets.
 It generates a number of equity curves that are then used for a Monte Carlo Analysis of the strategy.
 The optional Walk Forward Analysis applies different parameter sets for staying always out-of-sample.
 Several switches (see Mode) affect test and data selection.
 During the test, the progress bar indicates the current position within the test period.
 The lengths of its green and red area display the current gross win and gross loss of the strategy.
 The result window below shows some information about the current profit situation, in the following form: